firebase/flutterfire/docs/crashlytics/_customize-crash-reports.md

     ```

 1. Enable collection for select users by calling the {{crashlytics}} data
     collection override at runtime.

-    The override value persists across launches of your app so {{crashlytics}}
+The override value persists across all
+    subsequent launches of your app so {{crashlytics}} can automatically collect
-    can automatically collect reports.
-To opt out of automatic crash reporting,
-    pass `false` as the override value.
-When set to `false`, the new value does
-    not apply until the next run of the app.
+    reports for that user.

     ```dart
     FirebaseCrashlytics.instance.setCrashlyticsCollectionEnabled(true);
     ```

+    If the user later opts-out of data collection, you can pass `false` as the
+    override value, which will apply the next time the user launches the app and
+    will persist across all subsequent launches for that user.

-Note: When data collection is disabled, {{crashlytics}} will store crash
+Note: When data collection is disabled for a user, {{crashlytics}} will
-information locally on the device.
-If data collection is subsequently enabled,
+store crash information locally on the device.
+If data collection is
-any crash information stored on the device will be sent to {{crashlytics}} for
+subsequently enabled, any crash information stored on the device will be
-processing.
+sent to {{crashlytics}} for processing.